Hubertus von Hohenlohe: Life and family

-Hubertus, Prince of Hohenlohe-Langenburg was born as the second son of Prince Alfonso of Hohenlohe-Langenburg and Princess Ira von Fürstenberg, Hubertus was born in Mexico City, Mexico, where his father ran a Volkswagen factory.
+He is the second son of Prince Alfonso of Hohenlohe-Langenburg and Princess Ira von Fürstenberg.
+He was born in Mexico City, Mexico, where his father ran a Volkswagen factory.
 His maternal grandparents were Tassilo, Prince of Fürstenberg (1903–1987) and Clara Agnelli, and his maternal great-grandparents were Karl Emil, Prince of Fürstenberg (1867–1945) and the Hungarian Countess Maria Mathilde Georgina Festetics de Tolna (24 May 1881 – 2 March 1953).
 His grandmother is half Mexican.

 He lived in Mexico for the first four years of his life and then moved to Spain.
-He later studied in Austria and his main residence was in Vienna, where he works as a photographer and artist.
+He later studied in Austria and his main residence was in Vienna, where he worked as a photographer and artist.
 Although he has Mexican nationality, which makes him eligible to compete for Mexico, he only spends a few weeks per year there.
 He is fluent in several languages and grew up in Europe, mainly Austria.

 He had a brother named Christoph (1956–2006) and has two half-sisters, Arriana Theresa, Princess of Hohenlohe-Langenburg (b.
 1975) and Désirée, Countess d'Ursel (b.
 1980).
-He currently resides in Liechtenstein, of which he is also a citizen.
-His uncle, Max von Hohenlohe, competed at the 1956 Winter Olympics.
-He was a first cousin of the late Prince Marco of Hohenlohe-Langenburg, 19th Duke of Medinaceli.
-He is married to Simona Gandolfi, cousin of the famous Italian skier Alberto Tomba.
+Max von Hohenlohe, who competed at the 1956 Winter Olympics, was his uncle, and Prince Marco of Hohenlohe-Langenburg, 19th Duke of Medinaceli, was his first cousin.

 He acted as co-producer for Yello and Shirley Bassey's 1987 collaborative single "The Rhythm Divine".
 He has work on display with the Art of the Olympians.
 He hosts the travel show Hubertusjagd on Redbull TV.

+On 17 June 2019 in Vaduz, he married Simona Gandolfi, cousin of the Italian skier Alberto Tomba.
+He currently resides in Liechtenstein, of which he is also a citizen.